Deductible May Apply

-The specific coverage on the policy that the landlords want to see is the Liability Coverage.
-By mandating their tenants to carry Liability Coverage, landlords are able to minimize risks in cases of accidents on their property.
+The specific coverage on the policy that the landlord wants to see is the liability coverage.
+By mandating their tenants to carry liability coverage, landlords are able to minimize risks in cases of accidents on their property.

-As a renter, Liability Coverage in your Renters Insurance protects you in case you were found liable for any damages to the property or injuries to others.
+As a renter, that same liability coverage in your renters insurance also protects you in case you were found liable for any damages to the property or injuries to others.

 - Personal property coverage

 - Additional living expense coverage

 If you or your household family members accidentally caused bodily injury or property damage to another person, the personal liability insurance on your policy will cover the following: